AlexanderTheeAustin/ad-account-automation/README.md

 I wanted to improve the speed and consistency of account provisioning while building a more practical automation workflow.

 ## Notes
-This project reflects my interest in systems administration, automation, and improving IT workflows.
+This project uses placeholder values for domains and credentials.
+It reflects my interest in systems administration, automation, and improving IT workflows.